SimonAkers/docker-tdm/README.md

 # docker-tdm
 A docker image that runs [TwitchDropsMiner](https://github.com/DevilXD/TwitchDropsMiner) in a container with a VNC server.
-This allows the application to be deployed in a headless environment while still being configured through the GUI on a remote device with a VNC viewer.
+This allows the application to be deployed in a headless environment while still being configured through the GUI on a remote device by using a VNC viewer.

 ## Usage
 Clone: